drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/05.payments/04.create-payment-gateway/01.getting-started/docs.md

     category: docs
 ---

-For a developer interested in implementing a new payment gateway module, this documentation outlines the initial steps that are common to all types of Drupal Commerce payment gateway modules.
-For specific code examples, we'll use the [Commerce QuickPay module].
+For a developer interested in implementing a custom payment gateway module, this documentation outlines the initial steps that are common to all types of Drupal Commerce payment gateway modules.

 #### Initial steps
 1. [Create a new module.](#step-1-create-a-new-module)